-The Chairman is responsible for ensuring that members of the Board receive accurate, timely and clear information in order to discharge their duties effectively and the Society's Secretary is responsible for ensuring good information flows within the Board and between senior management and the Board.
-The roles of Chief Executive and Secretary should ideally be split but the Board is confident that it received good information flows, guidance and support with the existing position.
+The Chair is responsible for ensuring that members of the Board receive accurate, timely and clear information in order to discharge their duties effectively and the Society's Secretary is responsible for ensuring good information flows within the Board and between senior management and the Board.
+The roles of Chief Executive and Secretary should ideally be split but the Board is confident that it received good information flows and guidance and supports the Chief Executive currently holding the Secretary title, with assistance from the Member Services Team manager preparing the Board and subcommittee minutes.
 The Board and Sub-Committees can also obtain assistance from the Chief Operating Officer, Chief Commercial Officer and other employees if required.